-Erosion in the Phase 1 mitigation areas was only observed in DG-3A and was minor in severity.
+Minor erosion to planting basins was observed throughout the Phase 1 mitigation areas, likely from recent storm events.
+In addition, severe erosion in DG-3A near Altadena Drain was observed.
+Recent rainfall has created a channel that flows to the south of Altadena Drain before connecting to the reservoir where severe berm erosion has occurred.
+Erosion to the upper slope in DG-3A was also observed.
 Due to the steepness of the slope in the Coast Live Oak Woodland portion of the DG-3A mitigation area, erosion will likely continue to be somewhat of an issue in this area; however, jute nettings are currently in place on the slope and will help to lessen the severity of erosion issues.
 As native cover increases in this area, erosion issues should lessen.
 The severity of the erosion should continue to be monitored in all planted areas and if warranted, erosion Best Management Practices (BMPs) should be installed in appropriate areas.
 This may only require the installation of straw wattles at select sites to prevent existing rills from becoming larger.
 However, until more native perennial plants become established in these areas, there is the potential that intense rainfall may create additional erosion problems.

-If you have any questions about the information presented in this letter, please contact me at CLancaster@ecorpconsulting.comor (714) 648-0630.
+If you have any questions about the information presented in this letter, please contact me at CLancaster@ecorpconsulting.com or (714) 648-0630.